melina8/ERPbasic-Project/README.md

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210677141-f912472c-5283-47c2-8b50-ff7e33dd32bf.jpg"
 width="1000" height="600"></kbd>

-The 'Balances' feature can be used to review Total Costs, Total Receipts and resulted Balances for all of our customers.
+The 'Balances' feature allows us to review Total Costs, Total Receipts, and resulting Balances for all of our customers.
+We can order the customers by any column by simply clicking on the title of the column.
+The image below illustrates an order based on Balances (highest to lowest).
+By re-clicking, the order is reversed.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210677895-e68a5652-464c-469e-9578-4668298bc59b.jpg"
 width="1000" height="600"></kbd>